bellagracefinck/trend_cycle/README.md

 ## Discussion
 The discussion section interprets the results of the study in light of the research question and literature review.
 It should explain how the findings relate to previous research and provide a critical analysis of their implications.
 [NOTE: 6-10 paragraphs]

+### NER
+In the stacked bar chart, there is a visible trend in the

 ### Trend cycle network
 In the network analysis portion of the study, the K-means output produced a relatively sparse frequency matrix.
 For our purposes, this was a good thing, as our goal was to uncover groups of commonly clustered collections.
-However, including the manual filtering of a 50% threshold helped to improve signal in community detection and further separate preexisting clusters from proportionally less relevant/connected nodes.
+However, including the manual filtering of a 50% threshold (edge weight > 25) helped to improve signal in community detection and further separate preexisting clusters from proportionally less relevant/connected nodes.

 After adding node attributes to the network based on designer name, season-year, and class, we are able to analyze the data further in Gephi.